BitLocker Password Recovery

 - BitLocker Password by Thegrideon Software is an advanced password recovery tool for BitLocker encrypted volumes and BitLocker to Go protected devices (such as internal and external hard drives and USB flash drives).

-- BitLocker Password works with User Password based protection only.
+- BitLocker Password works with password protected volumes only.

 - You may also check Password Search FAQ.